Cellulitis: Antibiotics

-Antibiotics choices depend on regional availability, but a penicillinase-resistant semisynthetic penicillin or a first-generation cephalosporin is currently recommended for cellulitis without abscess.
+Antibiotic choices depend on regional availability, but a penicillinase-resistant semisynthetic penicillin or a first-generation cephalosporin is currently recommended for cellulitis without abscess.
 A course of antibiotics is not effective in between 6 and 37% of cases.

 Epidemiology

-Cellulitis in 2015 resulted in about 16,900 deaths worldwide, up from 12,600 in 2005.
+Cellulitis in 2016 resulted in about 16,900 deaths worldwide, up from 12,600 in 2005.

 Cellulitis is a common global health burden, with more than 650,000 admissions per year in the United States alone.
 In the United States, an estimated 14.5 million cases annually of cellulitis account for $3.7 billion in ambulatory care costs alone.
-The majority of cases of cellulitis are nonculturable and therefore the causative bacteria are unknown.
+The majority of cases of cellulitis are nonculturable, and therefore, the causative bacteria are unknown.
 In the 15% of cellulitis cases in which organisms are identified, most are due to β-hemolytic Streptococcus and Staphylococcus aureus.

 Other animals

-Horses may acquire cellulitis, usually secondarily to a wound (which can be extremely small and superficial) or to a deep-tissue infection, such as an abscess or infected bone, tendon sheath or joint.
+Horses may acquire cellulitis, usually secondarily to a wound (which can be extremely small and superficial) or to a deep-tissue infection, such as an abscess or infected bone, tendon sheath, or joint.
 Cellulitis from a superficial wound usually creates less lameness (grade 1–2 of 5) than that caused by septic arthritis (grade 4–5).
-The horse exhibits inflammatory edema, which is hot, painful swelling.
+The horse exhibits inflammatory edema, which is a hot, painful swelling.
 This swelling differs from stocking up in that the horse does not display symmetrical swelling in two or four legs, but in only one leg.
 This swelling begins near the source of infection, but eventually continues down the leg.
 In some cases, the swelling also travels distally.
 Treatment includes cleaning the wound and caring for it properly, the administration of NSAIDs, such as phenylbutazone, cold hosing, applying a sweat wrap or a poultice, and mild exercise.